Family Immigration

 This is the most common form of legal immigration.

-Since the time of our first colonies in the 17th century, immigration has been family-based, but the enactment of the Immigration and Nationality Act (INA) of 1965 formally set family ties as the main way people immigrate to America.
+Since the establishment of our first colonies in the 17th century, immigration has been largely family-based.
+However, the enactment of the Immigration and Nationality Act (INA) of 1965 formally established family ties as the primary means of immigration to America.

-The family-based immigration process generally begins with the U.S. citizen or lawful permanent resident making a request to the U.S. government to allow a family member to immigrate.
+The family-based immigration process typically begins with a U.S. citizen or lawful permanent resident submitting a request to the U.S. government to allow a family member to immigrate.

-All family-based immigrants fall into one of two major categories: immediate relative or family preference.
+All family-based immigrants fall into one of two major categories: immediate relatives or family preference.

-To learn more, click above for a FREE consultation with the U.S. immigration attorneys of Aftalion Law Group.
+To learn more, click above for a FREE case evaluation with the U.S. immigration attorneys of Aftalion Law Group.

 U.S. Immigration Visa For Your Relatives